Every Cross-Functional Team at $Company works from a similar template, whether they are working on delivering:

 - anything else

-Each team starts by defining the following roles, responsibilities and artefacts:
+Each team starts by defining the following roles, responsibilities, and artifacts:

 The Team Lead is the person who is the Directly Responsible Individual for delivery of the objective, and for reporting on progress and issues to the company at large.